Spanish nouns: Gender of other nouns

 In Spanish, nouns not belonging to the class described above form another class of noun.
 The gender of nouns in this other class are arbitrarily assigned.
 However, some general patterns help to predict the gender of nouns.
-Notably, the endings of nouns give clues to the their genders.
+Notably, the endings of nouns give clues to their genders.
 For instance, nouns ending in -o are usually masculine.
 The exceptions are la dínamo 'dynamo' (also el dínamo in Latin America), la disco 'disco', la foto 'photo', la líbido 'libido', la magneto 'magneto' (also el magneto), la mano 'hand', la moto 'motorcycle', and la radio 'radio' (also el radio in Latin America).
 Words ending in -aje, -or, -án, -ambre or a stressed vowel are also typically masculine.
 The exceptions are la flor 'flower', el hambre 'hunger', la labor 'labor', and la pelambre 'patch of hair' (also el pelambre).
 Nouns ending in -men or -gen are also often masculine, but there are exceptions, such as la imagen 'image'.
 Finally, nouns that both end in -ma or -eta and are derived from Greek are typically masculine.

 Many grammars of Spanish suggest that nouns ending in -a are feminine, but there is no requirement that Spanish nouns ending in -a be feminine.
 Thus, grammars that pose such a requirement also typically include a long list of exceptions, such as el alerta 'alert', el bocata 'sandwich', el caza 'fighter plane', and many others.
 More reliable markers of feminine nouns are -ez, -eza, -ción, -ía, -sión, -dad, -tad, -tud, -umbre, -ie, -nza, -cia, -sis, and -itis.
 The exceptions for -ez are el ajedrez 'chess' and el pez 'fish', and the exceptions for -sis are el análisis 'analysis', el éxtasis 'ecstasy', el apocalipsis 'apocalypse', el paréntesis 'parenthesis', and el énfasis 'emphasis'.

 Though the gender of nouns in this class does not correspond to biological sex, it can mark other kinds of differences.
 For example, gender marks the difference between a tree (typically masculine) and its fruit (typically feminine).
 Thus, el almendro and el cerezo refer to 'almond tree' and 'cherry tree', respectively, while la almendra and la cereza refer to 'almond' and 'cherry', respectively.
 In many cases, these patterns with specific nouns can be traced to a common hypernym.
 For example, el almendro and el cerezo are masculine because the hypernym el árbol 'tree' is masculine.
 The following table lists some of these patterns.